prokoudine/ardour-tutorial/content/saving-sessions/saving-a-session/index.en.md

 +++

-There are a number of ways to save Sessions in Ardour, so that each session can be use later on.
+There are a number of ways to save Sessions in Ardour, so that each session can be used later on.
 The simplest way is to save the entire session just like you would save other documents: hitting **Ctrl+S**.

 A new session is first saved at the moment you create it.
 While you are working